 By the end of the project sub-national level governments in target states and provinces will have developed plans and interventions that can better contribute to localising international commitments to fight climate change.

-CANSA is a network of 149 civil society organisations from eight South Asian countries working on issues of climate change.
+Climate Action Network South Asia (CANSA), in cooperation with 149 local partners Janathakshan in Sri Lanka and Poorvanchal Gramin Vikas Sansathan (PGVS) in India, is supporting the domestication of the international climate change plans so they tangibly benefit local communities in Sri Lanka and India.
 It works towards linking policy, research and action based work in the region to address the adverse effects of climate change on the region.
 The network has been working with its members to convert international decisions into actions at national and sub-national level.
 As the only network on climate change in the region, CANSA has been working to promote the voices of CSOs from South Asia in regional and global forums, including at the South Asian Association for Regional Cooperation and at the United Nations Framework Convention on Climate Change.

 Janathakshan seeks to promote sustainable and green solutions in development to Sri Lanka and beyond.
 Its main areas of focus include sustainable energy, disaster risk reduction and climate change adaptation.
 The organisation works at grassroots level on policy advocacy around climate change issues.
 It has been following up and engaging in the UN Framework Convention on Climate Change processes.